Skip to main content

 What made my card check fail on Ramp?

-If a card check notification appears on the Ramp widget, here's a list of things you can check for and quickly fix.
+If a card check failed appears on the Ramp widget, saying that your card cannot be used, here's a list of things you can check to fix it.

 Updated over a week ago

 Once you receive a message within the widget saying, "Card check failed; please check your card details and try again.", there are usually a few things that you can check and quickly fix everything.
-Below is a list of possible reasons why your card check did fail:
+Below is a list of possible reasons why your card check failed:

-2. Possibly some billing address details were entered incorrectly (for example, entering PO box details instead of a Postal Code)
+Make sure your billing address is accurate and complete (for example, you entered PO box details instead of a Postal Code)

-4. Check if your card is valid, or reach out to your bank to see if they blocked it
+Check if your card is still active.
+If not, reach out to your bank to find out more.

 7. Ensure your transaction does not exceed the KYC limits.